rust-lang/josh-sync/README.md

 First, create a configuration file for a given subtree repo using `josh-sync init`.
 The config will be created under the path `josh-sync.toml`.
 Modify the file to fill in the name of the subtree repository (e.g. `stdarch`) and its relative path in the main `rust-lang/rust` repository (e.g. `library/stdarch`).

+If you need to specify a more complex Josh `filter`, use `filter` field in the configuration file instead of the `path` field.

 The `init` command will also create an empty `rust-version` file that stores the last upstream `rustc` SHA that was synced in the subtree.

 ## Performing pull